 Not only would this help the migrants themselves, but it would even help their source countries to develop, Segerfeldt says.
 Migrants send around three times as much home in remittances as governments send in foreign aid, and this private development aid is far better targeted, going directly to those in need and not through flawed institutions.
 The money is often used by developing country citizens to educate themselves and raise their human capital, helping to create a virtuous development cycle.

 To assuage worries that migrants will empty the state’s coffers as a fiscal burden on the state, Segerfeldt advocates both that migrant work permits be temporary, and that the full suite of benefits would only be available to natives.

-Commenting on Labour’s pledge to cap above-inflation rent rises for three years, Deputy Director of the Adam Smith Institute Sam Bowman said:
+Commenting on the report, Executive Director of the Adam Smith Institute Sam Bowman said:

 Notes to editors:

-The Adam Smith Institute is an free-market, libertarian think tank based in London.
+The Adam Smith Institute is a free market, libertarian think tank based in London.
 It advocates classically liberal public policies to create a richer, freer world.